9 tips to write compelling copy and increase conversion rates

 3. Keep your email short

-According to a recent study, emails sent containing around 20 lines of text (or less) result in higher click-through rates.
+According to a recent study, emails with around 20 lines of text (or fewer) result in higher click-through rates.

-People don't like to read long emails, so keeping them short and objective is a great way to let your prospect know that you value their time.
+People don't like to read long emails, so keeping them short and objective is a great way to show your prospect you value their time.

 Feel free to include everything you need to build a complete email, but avoid adding anything that might distract the recipient from the main message.